-Maria Syms is a 14-year resident of LD 28, mother of three, Assistant Attorney General, Paradise Valley Town Councilwoman, former Assistant United States Attorney, and hard working advocate for opportunities that will make Arizona a leader in job growth, quality education, government efficiency and security for our families now and in the future.
+Her career as an Assistant Attorney General, Assistant United States Attorney, Paradise Valley Town Councilwoman, and now a State Representative, demonstrates her hard work and advocacy for opportunities that will make Arizona a leader in job growth, education and security for our families now and in the future.

-The daughter of an Italian immigrant, Syms personally understands that quality education is the great equalizer in our country and is the key to opportunity for our next generation.
-Having served on a local school board and as a mother of young children in public schools in LD 28, Syms is personally committed to maximizing the resources in Arizona classrooms so that educators and students have the best opportunity to succeed.
+As a mom, she is especially passionate about improving the quality of public school education.
+The daughter of an Italian immigrant, Syms personally understands that a good education is the great equalizer in our country and is the key to opportunity for our next generation.
+Having served on a local school board and as a mother of young children, she is personally committed to maximizing the resources in Arizona classrooms so that educators and students have the best opportunity to succeed.

-Syms was raised in a small town on Long Island and learned much of her work ethic and values growing up in her family's barbershop – the hub of community activity.
+Syms was raised in a small town on Long Island and learned much of her work ethic and values growing up in her family's barber shop – the hub of community activity.
 Her father grew up in post-war poverty in Italy and came to this country to achieve his American dream.
-Syms' mother was a dedicated teacher, who taught her the value of education in helping others and improving the community.
+Her mother was a dedicated teacher, who taught her the value of education in helping others and improving the community.

 Syms graduated from Smith College and American University law school in Washington, D.C., and she served as a Staff Attorney and Law Clerk to the U.S. Court of Appeals for the Third Circuit where she had the opportunity to work for now Supreme Court Justice Samuel Alito, along with other fine jurists.

 In her early years of private legal practice, she represented clients ranging from small businesses to multinational corporations.